jduckles/emailutil/readme.md

 ```

 # Step 3.5 - Test on yourself
-Using a CSV which has jus you as the sender and test data, send a test email to yourself to confirm formatting and template merge is working correctly.
+Using a CSV which has only your email as the recipient and some test data, send a test email to yourself to confirm formatting and template merge is working correctly.

 ## Step 4 - Send many emails!